yarden7696/Image-Processing-EX1/README.md

 - hsitogramEqualize: Performing intensity transformations - histogram equalization
 - quantizeImage: Performing optimal quantization

-2.gamma.py: File that including a function that performs gamma correction on an image with a given γ
+2.gamma.py: The purpose of this file is to performs gamma correction on an image with a given γ
-- gammaDisplay: GUI for gamma correction (with slide to change the brightness)
+- gammaDisplay: GUI for gamma correction

-3.ex1_main.py: Tester of the lecturer to test all the the functions
+3.ex1_main.py: The purpose of this main test is to test the functions i implemented in ex1_utils.py and gamma.py files.